vqvu/home-assistant-addons/ldap-auth-server/DOCS.md

     ones created via the `homeassistant` provider, even if their usernames are the same.
 This means you will lose all user configurations when adopting a new auth provider.
-2. Users created by `command_line` provider are all Administrators, and it is not possible to change this in the UI.
-You will need to manually modify the `group_ids` field of the user in the `/config/.storage/auth` file to be `system-users`.
-Example
+2. Users created by `command_line` provider are all Administrators by default.

-    ```json
-    {
-      "id": "5de09f4cdcdb4d4fa2a39291147803df",
-      "group_ids": [
-        "system-users"
-      ],
-      ...
-      "name": "Non-admin User",
-      ...
-    },
-    ```
+    If you don't want this, you can update the user configuration manually in the UI.
 Don't forget to restart your Home Assistant afterwards.

+    While it is now possible to set the HASS group during user authentication, this repo does not currently implement it.
 3. This add-on is only tested with an [LLDAP server](https://github.com/nitnelave/lldap), so it is possible (though probably unlikely) that it doesn't work with other types of LDAP servers for